rust-lang/surveys/surveys/2024-annual-survey/questions.md

 Type: select one (optional)

-- Rust is already too complex, it should not add or stabilize more significant features.
+- Rust is already too complex, it should not add or stabilize more significant features
-- Rust changes too quickly, I wish it would slow down the pace of development.
+- Rust changes too quickly, I wish it would slow down the pace of development
-- I am satisfied with the current pace of development.
+- I am satisfied with the current pace of development
-- Rust changes too slowly, I wish it would add or stabilize features faster.
+- Rust changes too slowly, I wish it would add or stabilize features faster
-- I don't know or don't care.
+- I don't know or don't care
 - Other (open response)

 > **justification**